Find Trade Colleges

 Full Allied Health & Medical Assisting Services at Wallace State Community College, Hanceville Report

 With a ranking of #9, J. F. Drake State Community and Technical College did quite well on this year’s most popular schools for allied health & medical assisting services students working on their undergraduate certificate.
-Drake State is a small public school located in the medium-sized city of Huntsville.
+Drake State is a small public school located in the city of Huntsville.

 The average amount in student loans that medical assisting majors at Herzing University - Birmingham take out while working on their Undergraduate Certificate is $19,729.

-Read full report on Allied Health & Medical Assisting Services at Herzing University - Birmingham
+Full Allied Health & Medical Assisting Services at Herzing University - Birmingham Report

 Best Allied Health & Medical Assisting Services Colleges in the Southeast Region